 We have not yet generated any revenues and we expect to continue to incur net losses and negative cash flows for the foreseeable future.
 These net losses and negative cash flows have had, and will continue to have, an adverse effect on our shareholders' equity and working capital.
-We believe our current cash is sufficient to fund future operations through the end of the second quarter of 2020 and we plan to raise additional funds from external sources or from Aspire Capital.
-This forecast of cash resources is forward-looking information that involves risks and uncertainties, and the actual amount of our expenses over the next months could vary materially and adversely as a result of a number of factors, including the risks and uncertainties set forth in Item 3D under the heading "Risk Factors" of our Annual Report on Form 20-F for the year ended December 31, 2019.
+We believe our current cash and cash equivalents and short-term investments are sufficient to fund future operations through the end of the second quarter of 2019.
+This forecast of cash resources is forward-looking information that involves risks and uncertainties, and the actual amount of our expenses over the next twelve months could vary materially and adversely as a result of a number of factors, including the risks and uncertainties set forth in Item 3D under the heading "Risk Factors" of our Annual Report on Form 20-F for the year ended December 31, 2017.

-For the year ended December 31, 2019, we reported a net loss of \$17,105,791 and we expect to continue to incur substantial losses over the next several years during our development phase.
-Our independent registered public accounting firm, in its report on our audited financial statements for the year ended December 31, 2019 expressed substantial doubt about our ability to continue as a going concern.
+For the year ended December 31, 2017, we reported a net loss of \$35,399,257 and we expect to continue to incur substantial losses over the next several years during our development phase.
+Our independent registered public accounting firm, in their report on our audited financial statements for the year ended December 31, 2017 expressed substantial doubt about our ability to continue as a going concern.
 To fully execute our business plan, we will need, among other things, to complete our research and development efforts and clinical and regulatory activities.
 These activities may take several years and will require significant operating and capital expenditures in the foreseeable future.
 There can be no assurance that these activities will be successful.
-If we are not successful in these activities or there is not a favorable resolution of the SEC investigation, it could delay, limit, reduce or terminate preclinical studies, clinical trials or other research and development activities.
-To fund our capital needs, we plan to raise funds through equity or debt financings or other sources, such as strategic partnerships and alliance and licensing arrangements, and in the long term, from the proceeds from sales.
+If we are not successful in these activities or there is not a favorable resolution of the putative class action or SEC investigation, it could delay, limit, reduce or terminate preclinical studies, clinical trials or other research and development activities.
+To fund our capital needs, we plans to raise funds through equity or debt financings or other sources, such as strategic partnerships and alliance and licensing arrangements, and in the long term, from the proceeds from sales.
 Additional funds may not be available when we need them, on terms that are acceptable to it, or at all.
 To the extent that we raise additional funds by issuing equity securities, our shareholders may experience significant dilution.
 There can be no assurance that we will be successful in obtaining an adequate level of financing needed for our long-term research and development activities.
 If we are unable to raise sufficient capital resources, we will not be able to continue the development of all of our products or may be required to delay part of our development programs and significantly reduce our activities in order to maintain our operations.
 These matters raise substantial doubt about the Company's ability to continue as a going concern.